-While we were on holiday up on the Gold Coast, I tried out goodMix‘s new protein ball mix (we found them while wandering round the markets up there).
-I liked their pre-mix because it was super clean, contained certified organic ingredients, was vegan-friendly, gluten-free, and best of all… oat-free!
-(I’m super intolerant to oats and find it really challenging to get a good bliss ball mix that’s oat-free).
+While we were on holiday up on the Gold Coast, I tried out goodMix‘s new protein ball mix, which we discovered at one of the local markets.
+I love their pre-mix because it was super clean, contained certified organic ingredients, was vegan-friendly, gluten-free, and best of all… oat-free!
+I’m super intolerant to oats and find it really challenging to get a good bliss ball mix that’s oat-free.

-Any who, the mix was so easy to prepare, tasted amaaaazing, but it was really high in calories and a little too sweet for my liking (I’m not a huge fan of dates).
+The mix tasted incredible, but it was really high in calories and a little too sweet for my liking.

-So, I set about finding a great protein ball recipe I could make while away travelling to have on-the-go that wouldn’t be so high carb/kcal, was low in sugar/sugar-free, oat-free (super important!), gluten-free, actually high in protein (because a lot of the bliss ball recipes I’ve made/bought in the past aren’t that high in protein… has anyone else found this?!), and date-free, because almost ALL the recipes I’ve found in the past have contained dates (which are quite high carb, high sugar, and just a little too sweet for me).
+So, I set about creating my own protein ball recipe that I could make when travelling to that matched this criteria; low carb/kcal, low sugar/sugar-free, oat-free (super important!), gluten-free, actually high in protein (because a lot of the bliss ball recipes I’ve found aren’t that high in protein), and date-free, as almost ALL the recipes I’ve found contained dates (which are quite high carb and high sugar).

-Any who… my little spiel leads me to this.
-Ladies and gentleman, I have the ultimate protein ball recipe that incorporates all these things! *cue round of applause* 😉
+Ladies and gentleman, I have the ultimate protein ball recipe that incorporates all these things!

-Before we get started in learning how to make these delicious, healthy protein balls – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make these low-carb, sugar-free protein balls – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-If you make these bliss balls, please let me know!
+If you make these protein balls, please let me know!
 Leave a comment below, and if you take a picture and share it, please tag me on Instagram @simplynaturalnessa or use the hashtag #simplynaturalnessa so I can see!
-I’d love to know how they go for you!
+I’d love to know how you went!

 All the ingredients used are naturally low in sugar OR sugar free, loaded with antioxidants, healthy fats, and most importantly, protein!